How to send Bitcoin transactions via SMS

-Today Blockstream announced their Satellite project.
-I was thinking about exactly that for quite long time, ever since this DVB-T broadcast experiment in 2014.
-No need to say I am very excited about this development.
-One of the recurring questions I saw was this one: What about the other direction (from user to Bitcoin node)?
+Blockstream announced today their Satellite project.
+This is exactly what I’ve been thinking about for a long time, since the DVB-T broadcasting experiment in 2014.
+Needless to say, I’m very excited about this development.
+One of the recurring questions I saw was this: What about the opposite direction (from user to Bitcoin node)?

-Well, there are many options.
-One of them is sending new transactions via SMS or some other “legacy” method, if the Internet is not usable (blocked by the government, etc.).
+There are many options.
+One of them is to send new transactions via SMS or other “legacy” methods if the internet is not available (blocked by the government, etc.).

 I decided to create a simple proof of concept experiment.
-The source code is available from my GitHub repository.
+The source code is available in my GitHub repository.

-First, I had to register with a service provider which is able to process inbound/incoming SMS.
-One of them is Nexmo, but there are also others, such as Twilio or Tropo.
-I decided to go with Nexmo, because they have relatively cheap virtual numbers and also one does not have to pay for incoming messages, which exactly matches our use case!
+First, I had to register with a service provider that is capable of handling incoming/inbound SMS.
+One of them is Nexmo, but there are others such as Twilio or Tropo.
+I opted for Nexmo because they have relatively cheap virtual numbers and also one doesn’t have to pay for incoming messages, which fits our use case exactly!

-The most important info - the phone number of the SMS relay service is the following:
+The most important information - the phone number of the SMS relay service is as follows:

 +1 (863) 248-2646 or +1 (863) BIT-COIN